a-wallen/google_cloudevents_dart/README.md

     This script generates Dart files from the `.proto` definitions.
 It executes helper scripts, invokes the Protocol Buffer compiler, and organizes the output files.

     The Protocol Buffer compiler executable can be provided as an argument and defaults to `protoc` if not specified.
-For example, if you installed `protoc` via the `protoc_plugin` package (https://pub.dev/packages/protoc_plugin), the command on Windows might be `protoc-gen-dart.bat` rather than `protoc`.

-4.  **Generate Library Export Files**:
+3.  **Generate Library Export Files**:

     Run `dart run scripts/generate_cloudevent_library.dart`

     This script analyzes the generated Dart files in `lib/src` and creates or updates the main library export files in `lib`.

+4.  **Format Generated Code**:

+    Run `dart format lib`

+    This command formats the generated Dart files in the `lib` directory to ensure consistent code style.

 **Cleanup**: